TheSudheer/netdata/README.md

 **Key Performance Indicators (KPIs) Monitored:** CPU Utilization – To ensure optimal application processing.
 Memory Usage – To prevent memory leaks or exhaustion.
 Disk I/O – To analyze storage responsiveness and potential bottlenecks.
 Network Throughput – To monitor data transfer rates and detect network-related issues.

-**4. How was Netdata deployed?** Netdata was deployed using Docker on each target virtual machine using the following command:
+**4. How was Netdata deployed?** Netdata was deployed using Docker on my virtual machine using the following command:

 ```bash
 docker run -d --name=netdata-monitor -p 19999:19999 netdata/netdata